The Ultimate Guide to Marijuana DUI Lawyers

 Challenging the Traffic Stop

-One of the first aspects of building a strong defense that an attorney will look at is challenging the legality of the traffic stop.
+One of the first aspects of building a strong defense that an experienced marijuana DUI attorney will look at is challenging the legality of the traffic stop.
 For the initial stop to be lawful, the police officer must have probable cause.
 This means they need a valid reason to believe that you were breaking the law, such as swerving, speeding, or running a red light.
 If your attorney can prove that they didn’t have a valid reason to stop you then any evidence following the stop may be thrown out.

 Accuracy and Reliability of the Chemical Tests